caretak3r/aws-security-cert-service-notes/README.md

     + eventSource: what service produced the event.
     + Can enable SNS notifications for when a new log _file_ is produced
     + Can set up CloudWatch metric filters for certain events to trigger a CloudWatch Alarm
+    + Log integrity validation - a hash is created for every log file delivered
+        + also creates and delivers a file that references the log files for the last hour and contains a hash of each
+        + log digest files are signed using public/private keys
+            + use the public key to validate the digest file

 * [**Config**](https://aws.amazon.com/config/)
     + Resource inventory, configuration history, and configuration change notifications